 They did note how slippery the floor became when wet.
 If you live in a climate where this may be a concern, an anti-slip additive such as Shark Grip would be a good option to improve wet performance and reduce any slip hazards.

 When shopping for garage floor epoxy, they chose to purchase the professional version of the Rust-Oleum EpoxyShield kits.
 Though they are a bit more expensive, they are a much better value for the money than the standard water-based kits.
 The professional kit is solvent-based and provides for a coating that is more durable and thicker as well.
-You can read some good reviews and get pricing on Rust-Oleum Professional Epoxy kits here.
+You can read some good reviews and get pricing on Rust-Oleum Professional Epoxy kits here at Amazon.

 It’s also important to know the differences in epoxy before you make a purchase.
 Many people confuse epoxy coatings with paint and vice versa.
 Taking a few minutes to educate yourself about these differences can help to ensure that you purchase the correct product for the job.